Mar 28, 2018

 The Amagerværket power plant located close to the Copenhagen city center is by value Valmet's largest power plant delivery so far.
 The new plant will reduce CO2 emissions and support the Copenhagen's plan to become the world's first CO2-neutral capital by 2025.

 The new boiler plant will replace an old 600 MW coal-fired plant, the operation of which will end after the start-up of the new plant.
 Valmet CFB Boiler (formerly CYMIC) uses circulating fluidized bed (CFB) technology, and the conveyor system, feeding sustainable biomass into the boiler, utilizes low noise and dust emission transport technology.
 The boiler will use a total of 1.2 million tons of sustainable wood chips per year.

 HOFOR is the largest utility company in Denmark with more than one million customers is the greater Copenhagen area.
 The company pays special attention to sustainability and renewable energy in its operations.

 An overview of the plant with the Copenhagen city center on the background.

-Valmet's delivery includes a 500 MW(fuel) CYMIC boiler that uses circulating fluidized bed (CFB) technology, the district heat capacity of which will be 415 MW.
+Valmet's delivery includes a 500 MW(fuel) Valmet CFB Boiler that uses circulating fluidized bed (CFB) technology, the district heat capacity of which will be 415 MW.
 The power plant's net electricity production capacity will be approximately 150 MW.
 The biofuel storage and conveyor systems will have a capacity of 105,000 cubic meters.
 The conveying system will feed the boiler with 900 cubic meters of wood chips in an hour, which corresponds to one 18 meters long trucks with biofuel every six minutes, 24 hours per day.

 Architectural illustration of the HOFOR BIO4 powerplant (by Gottlieb Paludan Architects)